 The hall bathroom that you see to the right will be getting an update soon thanks to Shannon from Fox Hollow Cottage who sent some samples of Maison Blanche’s La Craie paint!

-Here’s how much we spent to give our 1980’s rancher some cottage charm:
+Here’s the budget breakdown on how much we spent to give our 1980’s rancher some cottage charm: